JasonRawlins/Gedcom/README.md

 Here are the goals of Gedcom.NET:

-* A tool to explore the raw data in ged files.
+* A tool to explore the raw data in gedcom files.
 * Export to multiple file formats, starting with json.
 * Easy-to-use command line tool to query and transform ged files.
 * Provide a human-readable abstraction of the standard in the code.